Micaela Almonester, Baroness de Pontalba: Marriage

-Upon her return to France, the baron accused Micaela of deserting his son, Célestin; she then became a "virtual prisoner" of the de Pontalbas.
-In frustration, she took her children and returned to Paris, where she began a series of lawsuits to obtain a separation from Célestin; these initial attempts were not successful, due to the strict French marriage laws of the era.
+When Micaela returned to France, the Baron accused her of deserting his son, Célestin.
+She then became a "virtual prisoner" of the de Pontalbas.
+In frustration, she took her children and returned to Paris, where she initiated a series of lawsuits to obtain a separation from Célestin; these initial attempts were unsuccessful, frustrated by the strict French marriage laws.

 Shooting attack

 Micaela's attempts to protect her fortune and separate from Célestin so enraged Baron de Pontalba that he resorted to violence.
 On October 19, 1834, during one of her visits to the chateau, he stormed into her bedroom and shot Micaela four times in the chest at point-blank range with a pair of duelling pistols.
 After the first shot, she allegedly screamed out: "Don't!
 I'll give you everything".
 Whereupon he replied: "No, you are going to die" and shot her another three times in the chest, one bullet passing through the hand that she had instinctively put up to cover one of the gun's muzzles.
 Despite her injuries, Micaela made an attempt to escape her father-in-law and outside the door she fell into the arms of her maid who had rushed up the stairs upon hearing the first gunshot.
 With the armed baron still in pursuit, Micaela was dragged down the stairs to the drawing room where she fell to the floor, crying out, "Help me".
 Baron de Pontalba stood over her bleeding, unconscious body, yet he fired no more shots and returned to his study.

 She survived the shooting attack, despite multiple shot wounds.
 One of the bullets had crushed her hand; her left breast was disfigured and two of her fingers were mutilated.
 That evening, the baron committed suicide in his study by shooting himself in the head with the same dueling pistols.